ravikrishna290/ravikrishna290/README.md

 # 🎯 Vision

-My mission is to build **AI-powered intelligent software systems** that transform data into actionable insights and create meaningful technological impact.
+My goal is to build **AI-powered intelligent software systems** that transform data into actionable insights and create meaningful technological impact.

 I aim to contribute to the advancement of: